international student checklist

 Temporary Control Number (TCN)

-If you have on-campus employment and you do not have a Social Security Number (SSN) at this time, you will need to request a TCN from the i-Card office.
-You will need to provide your hiring department with the TCN to process your employing paperwork.
+If you have on-campus employment and you do not have a Social Security Number (SSN) yet, you will need to get your Temporary Control Number (TCN) from the Urbana ID Center in order to give it to your hiring department so that they may process your employment paperwork.
 This is a temporary number and will be replaced with your SSN once it is obtained.

 Social Security Number (SSN)